alialavia/React-Music-Player/README.md

 All components, except Player, are stateless functional presentational components.

 ### [Player](src/components/Player.js)
 Player is a stateful container for [MediaContoller](src/components/MediaController.js) and ReactPlayer.
 It handles user events dispatched from the MediaController, and media events dispatched from the ReactPlayer.
-It also manages seek requests by the user via its [canonical ref approach](https://www.npmjs.com/package/react-player#instance-methods).
+It also manages the seek requests by the user via its [canonical ref approach](https://www.npmjs.com/package/react-player#instance-methods).

 #### Props:
 * tracks: A list of well-shaped, valid [tracks](src/playlist.js).
-The component don't sanitize the input, and it's behavior is undefined if e.g. a negative `durationMilliseconds`, or a non-string `mediaUrl` is provided.
+The component don't sanitize the input, and its behavior is undefined if e.g. a negative `durationMilliseconds`, or a non-string `mediaUrl` is provided.

 ### [MediaController](src/components/MediaController.js)
 MediaController is a stateless functional presentational component.
-It present a UI for user inputs (via MediaButtons and Seeker), and shows artwork, artist name, and current time.
+It presents a UI for user inputs (via MediaButtons and Seeker) and shows artwork, artist name, and the current time.
 It needs to be connected to the ReactPlayer.

 ### [MediaButtons](src/components/MediaButtons.js)
 MediaButtons is a stateless functional presentational component.
 The events and props should be handled by a stateful parent (e.g. to show play vs. pause, enable fast forward button, ...):

 #### Props:
 * isNextEnabled: Enable or disable NEXT button
-* isPlaying: If true, the middle button will show PAUSE icon, otherwise it show PLAY icon
+* isPlaying: If true, the middle button will show PAUSE icon, otherwise it shows PLAY icon
 * isPrevEnabled: Enable or disable PREV button
 * onNextClick: Dispatched if NEXT button clicked
 * onPlayClick: Dispatched if PLAY/PAUSE button clicked
 * onPrevClick: Dispatched if PREV button clicked

 ### [Seeker](src/components/Seeker.js)
 Seeker is a stateless functional presentational component.
-It shows a progress bar that responds to the `percent` prop, and dispatches a onSeekClick event with the corresponding percentage value of the position user clicked on.
+It shows a progress bar that responds to the `percent` prop and dispatches an onSeekClick event with the corresponding percentage value of the position user clicked on.

 #### Props:
 * percent: A number, between 0.0 and 1.0.
 The component will show a progress bar corresponding to this number.
-* onSeekClick: Dispatched when user clicks on the control.
-Dispatched with the corresponding percent value as argument.
+* onSeekClick: Dispatched when the user clicks on the control.
+Dispatched with the corresponding percent value as an argument.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).